andrew/ultimate-awesome/README.md

 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .
+- [awesome-engineering-team-management](https://github.com/kdeldycke/awesome-engineering-team-management) - 👔 How to transition from software development to engineering management.
 - [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.